chaseofthejungle/js-odin-rock-paper-scissors/README.md

 # Rock, paper, scissors game.
 Tutorial completed for The Odin Project.
-# Program prompts for user input.
+# Program prompts for user input through click of a button.
 Computer input is randomized.
-# Game lasts five rounds.
+# Game lasts five rounds, with option to restart game.